jiteshsaini/model_garden/README.md

 mobilenet_ssd_v2_face_quant_postprocess_edgetpu.tflite, coco_labels.txt
 ```

-All you need is a Raspberry Pi and a Picamera OR USB Camera.
+All you need is a Raspberry Pi and a Picamera OR USB Camera to run this project.

 ## Configure your Raspberry Pi to Run this Project
 Download this repo on your Raspberry Pi and run the bash script "install.sh" using command ```sudo sh install.sh```.
 This bash script will download all the necessary packages/libraries required for this project.
-Also, the all the Models and the source code will be downloaded automatically
-and placed in the correct path. <br>
+Also, the all the Models and the source code will be downloaded automatically and placed in the correct path. <br>
-You need to wait patiently as the script can take upto 20 minutes (it can be much faster also, depends on your internet speed) to complete the task.
+You need to wait patiently as the script can take upto 20 minutes (depending on your internet speed) to complete the task.

+The script perfoms following actions on your Raspberry Pi automatically:-

+- Update & upgrade Raspberry Pi OS
+- Install Apache Webserver and PHP
+- Install Tensorflow Lite and Google Coral Coral USB Accelerator Libraries
+- Install OpenCV
+- Download pre-trained Models from google coral repository
+- Download the model_garden source code
+- Move the models and code to desired location in your Raspbrerry Pi and set permissions.

 ## How to run the code
 Open terminal in Raspberry Pi and type the following commands:-